 reconstruction of Native American palisade (protective barrier) at Monacan village in Natural Bridge

 No matter how the wall was built, village leaders would have been conscious about locating the village in an easy-to-defend place.
 Putting a village in a dead-end narrow valley under Natural Bridge, where enemies could easily fire arrows and throw rocks from above, may have been unwise 300 years ago.
 One possibility: the site may have special spiritual significance, similar to Werowocomoco, justifying construction of some sort of village there despite the logistical headache and security risk of being deep in a valley.

-Odds are, Natural Bridge has been a special place to Native Americans ever since they discovered the unique geological feature, as much as 15,000 years ago.
-You do not need modern technology or cultural sensitivities to recognize that spot is special.
+Odds are, Natural Bridge has been a special place to Native Americans ever since Paleo-Indians discovered the unique geological feature, as much as 15,000 years ago.
+You do not need modern technology or cultural sensitivities to recognize that the bridge of stone is special.

-However, during the Woodland Period when enough conflict was occurring to justify constructing wooden barriers with stone and bone tools, a village in the valley would have been extremely vulnerable to attack - but today, building a recreated village at that location may be a brilliant outreach/marketing decision.
+when enough conflict justified constructing wooden barriers with stone and bone tools, a village in the valley would have been extremely vulnerable to attack